 Loaded baked potatoes are amazing, but you can’t cozy up and warm your hands on it like you can with a big bowl of soup!
-So let’s turn that baked potato into a thick and creamy, warm and cozy, delicious and filling bowl of Loaded Potato Soup to get us through the last couple months of winter.
-This soup has all the usual fixins like bacon, sour cream, cheddar cheese, and green onion all piled into a thick and velvety potato soup base.
+So let’s turn that baked potato and all of its delicious toppings into a thick and creamy, warm and cozy, delicious and filling bowl of Potato Soup to get us through the last couple of months of winter.
+This potato soup recipe has all the usual fixins like bacon, sour cream, cheddar cheese, and green onion all piled into a thick and velvety potato soup base.
 Soooo cozy!

-I chose to use russet potatoes for my potato soup for a few reasons.
+I chose to use russet potatoes for this potato soup recipe for a few reasons.
 They mash easily and are a bit starchier than other potato varieties, which helps make a nice thick soup.
-Youkon Gold, which are slightly starchy and slightly waxy and hold their shape better, so they are a good option if you like your soup to be more on the chunky-soupy side rather than thick and velvety.
+Yukon Gold, which are slightly starchy and slightly waxy and hold their shape better, so they are a good option if you like your soup to be more on the chunky-soupy side rather than thick and velvety.

 Looking for a Sweet Potato Soup?
 Check out my Creamy Sweet Potato Soup.

 What Else Can I Add to Potato Soup?

 I love recipes that allow for fun add-ins or toppings, and this loaded potato soup recipe is definitely one of them!
 Here are a few other ingredients that you can add, if you have them on hand:

 - 4 oz. bacon ($1.37)

 - 3 Tbsp butter ($0.33)

 - 2 lbs. russet potatoes, peeled & diced ($1.20)